BigPolarBear1/factorization/README.md

 To build: python3 setup.py build_ext --inplace</br>
 To run:python3 run_qs.py -keysize 100 -base 500 -sbase 500 -debug 1 -lin_size 10_000 -quad_size 10_000</br></br>

 Update: Alright.
-I added some interval code.
+I added some interval code. </br></br>

-To do:
+To do:</br></br>

-1. The calculations in sieve() need to be sped up many many times more so that we can us a much bigger quad_size parameter.
+1. The calculations in sieve() need to be sped up many many times more so that we can us a much bigger quad_size parameter.</br>
-2. Currently it only uses -sbase... which is the small factor base.. but we should also use -base, the large factor base to saturate the intervals with large squares.
+2. Currently it only uses -sbase... which is the small factor base.. but we should also use -base, the large factor base to saturate the intervals with large squares.</br></br>

-What this code does:
+What this code does:</br></br>

 It will roughly generate smooths that are of keysize/2.
 Normally with normal SIQS you cannot do this (unless you use a very small sieve interval).
-We achieve this by using multiple quadratic coefficients.
+We achieve this by using multiple quadratic coefficients.</br>
-You want to keep -lin_size relatively small and really increase quad_size, but I will need to optimize the calculations in sieve() first.
+You want to keep -lin_size relatively small and really increase quad_size, but I will need to optimize the calculations in sieve() first. </br>
 Additionally, we really really need to saturate our sieve intervals with large squares.
-Since they wont increase the required amount of smooths and they will help to chip away at the bit length.
+Since they wont increase the required amount of smooths and they will help to chip away at the bit length.</br></br>

-Update: I've also quickly added lifting for the primes in the -sbase
+Update: I've also quickly added lifting for the primes in the -sbase</br>
-Update: Added large prime variation and cleaned up dead code
+Update: Added large prime variation and cleaned up dead code</br>

 NOTE: The americans are using the courts to move against me.
 I may get formally arrested on Monday.
 If this happens and my github repo dissappears.. then you can put 2 and 2 together...  my situation is very dire here in Europe.
 I've faced persistent unemployment and legal harassment under pressure of the americans.
 They know I will succeed one day and that I am getting closer as time passes.
 They are trying everything they can to break me mentally.